-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents, marketable securities, accounts receivable and restricted cash.
-Cash and cash equivalents, marketable securities and restricted cash are invested through banks and other financial institutions in the United States, as well as in other foreign countries.
-Such deposits may be in excess of insured limits.
+Financial instruments that potentially subject the Company to concentration of credit risk consist principally of: cash equivalents, marketable securities, accounts receivable, and restricted cash.

+The Company invests cash that is not required for immediate operating needs principally in money market funds and corporate securities through banks and other financial institutions in the United States, as well as in other foreign countries.